awslabs/open-data-registry/README.md

   - meteorological
   - sustainability
 License: There are no restrictions on the use of this data.
-Citation: NEXRAD on AWS was accessed on January 3rd, 2022 from registry.opendata.aws/noaa-nexrad/.
 Resources:
   - Description: NEXRAD Level II archive data
     ARN: arn:aws:s3:::noaa-nexrad-level2